iosmany/work-manager/README.md

-This project looks to show how works channels in csharp with a comprehensive approach.
+This project looks to show how channels work in csharp with a comprehensive approach.